alphagov/govuk-import-export-prototype/guidance/get-approval-to-export-waste-electrical-electronicequipment.markdown

 You should also [keep records](https://www.gov.uk/government/publications/weee-evidence-and-national-protocols-guidance/waste-electrical-and-electronic-equipment-weee-evidence-and-national-protocols-guidance#aatfs-and-aes-keeping-records) of documents to support your evidence notes for at least 4 years.
 You may need them as part of a compliance audit.

+###If you need help

+Contact the environmental regulator that you sent your application form to.
+Their address is on the form.